-If a member chooses to end enrollment in the HH program, the HHCM must also:
+If a member chooses to end enrollment in the HH program, HH policies and procedures must include additional steps HHCMs need to take beyond standard disenrollment procedures to include, but not limited to the following:

 - a. ascertain from the member the reason(s) for requesting disenrollment (e.g., dissatisfaction with the HH program, HHCM/CMA; member feels s/he has met goals as per Plan of Care and does not have any new goals that require need for HHCM; member feels s/he is stable and able to self-manage care with family/guardian support, community services and providers without intensive level of HHCM; etc.); - b.
-If reason is related to dissetisfaction, work with the member to address and resolve issues to regain member satisfaction and retention, if appropriate (for example: offer member option to change HH/CMA/HHCM and work with member to complete a timely transfer with warm handoff); - c. hold a care team meeting (unless one has already been held) with the member to discuss and establish linkages to services, discharge/safety plan for post discharge care, if needed; - d. ask the member to sign forms withdrawing consent (e.g., DOH 5058, or DOH 5202, DOH 5204, DOH 5230) identifying the date upon which sharing of PHI must cease, and provide a copy to the member and other party as designated by the member;
+If reason is related to dissatisfaction, work with the member to address and resolve issues to regain member satisfaction and retention, if appropriate (for example: offer member option to change HH/CMA/HHCM and work with member to complete a timely transfer with warm handoff); - c. hold a care team meeting (unless one has already been held) with the member to discuss and establish linkages to services, discharge/safety plan for post discharge care, if needed: